gtag('config', 'AW-16963987033');

 Teen boy taking photos for art therapy

-Unique people need a unique therapy approach and a therapist who understands unique challenges.
-Explore why you’re struggling, without judgment or blame.
+Unique people need a unique therapy approach and a therapist who understands unique challenges, without judgment or blame.
+That’s where I come in.

-Neurodivergent and LGBTQ+ yeens and young adults shine bright when things are going right – interesting perspectives, confidence to do their own thing, resourcefulness to get their needs met.
+When you’re neurodivergent and LGBTQ+, you shine bright when things are going right – you have interesting perspectives, creativity, confidence to do your own thing, and resourcefulness to solve problems.

-However, they can be overwhelmed or conflicted about their differences, making it hard to be the best version of themselves.
-Sadness, frustration, anxiety and feeling “not good enough” can lead to:
+But you can get overwhelmed or conflicted about your “differences.”
+This makes it hard to be the best version of yourself.

 • trouble making or keeping friends

-• moodiness that makes all of the above snowball
+• anxiety or irritation that makes all of the above snowball

-Emotional and behavioral issues are on top of more ordinary challenges of growing up.
-All of it can leave you feelng powerless and exhausted.
+These issues are on top of the ordinary challenges of growing up and learning to “adult”.
+All of it can leave you confused about how to make changes and feel better.

 Lee Ann Thill, art therapist